Profile Photo

 Now what was I thinking?

 The kit comes with rocket projectiles as they were called at the time, but after making the holes in the bottom of the wing it occurred to me that the RPs might not have been introduced until the sliding blown hood was introduced so I left them off.
-Since that time I found photos of 56 Squadron flying with RPs attached and there is only one revised canopy among the others having the card door.
+Since that time I found photos of 56 Squadron flying with RPs attached and there is only one revised canopy among the others having the car door.
 Armed with that knowledge, I am still reluctant to put them on - yes I still have them after all these years - because having read his book, Rendezvous with Fate, I cannot recall Cheval Lallement mentioning their use in his squadron.

 So there it is, my first post, after years of procrastinating.
-I will follow up with a few more articles from my timeline of returning to the hobby, continuing more recent builds and finally submitting some current projects.
+I will follow up with a few more articles from my timeline of returning to the hobby, continuing with more recent builds and finally submitting some current projects.
 Along the way I will discover how to underling text to give book titles proper treatment.
 Okay, I am crossing my fingers, closing my eyes and hitting the button - here goes.

 Reader reactions: